 Persons who are not enrolled, employed, or otherwise affiliated with the University but are on campus may request a visitor permit from the University Police Department.
 If a campus visitor receives a parking citation, the visitor should mail or take the citation to the University Police Department (Childs Hall).

 Temporary permits are good until the expiration date written on the permit by the University Police Department staff.
 You must complete the appropriate information and go to the University Police Department to obtain the permit.

 A replacement permit is free if the owner presents the remains of the old permit to the Business Office.

 Parking citations will be issued starting the first class day of each semester and will be issued every day of the semester thereafter.
 Any false or incorrect information given at the time of registration will automatically render the permit void.
 Vehicles illegally parked will subject the vehicle to being impounded, immobilized, or towed at the owner’s expense and/or one citation per hour being issued on the vehicle.
 Handicapped parking will be in effect 24 hours per day.

 All vehicles must have a permit to park on campus at any time.
-Parking permits are secured by both completing a vehicle registration card and paying the required fee at the Business Office (Overstreet 113).
+Parking permits are secured by both completing vehicle registration at https://mysau.saumag.edu and paying the required fee.
 Permits will not be issued to any person with outstanding citations.
-All permits, regardless of issue date, are valid from August 15 of the year indicated on the permit to August 15 of the following year.
+All permits, regardless of issue date, are valid from August 31 of the year indicated on the permit to August 31 of the following year.

 The permit is not valid until it is visible and properly and completely displayed on the exterior lower passenger side corner of the rear window using the manufacturer’s adhesive on the permits.
 The permit is not valid if cut, trimmed, or altered in any way.
 Motorcycles must display permits on the left front fork and the permit must be free of obstruction.
 Convertibles may display permits on the exterior lower passenger side corner of the front windshield.